serverless/workshop/workshop/README.md

 Copy the URL of the function that is listed after successful deploy.

+---

-In `/workshop/template-fullstack/backend/frontend` run `deploy` to deploy the frontend service.
+In `/workshop/template-fullstack/backend/frontend` run `deploy` to deploy the frontend service to Serverless Framework Enterprise.

 ```text
 $ serverless deploy --stage dev
 ```

+---

 In `/workshop/template-fullstack/backend/frontend` run `client deploy` to deploy the website via the [Serverless Finch Plugin](https://github.com/fernando-mc/serverless-finch)